rackerlabs/rax_rails_tutorial/README.md

 }
 ```

-We're now ready to get to work on the models.

 ##The First Feature: Servers

 The first feature we want to create is to be able to list all of the servers contained in your Rackspace Cloud account.
 You will of course first need a Rackspace cccount.
 It's free to [sign up](https://cart.rackspace.com/cloud/).

 In order for our app to access your account, we'll need to get the API credentials.
-You can find them at: [https://manage.rackspacecloud.com/APIAccess.do](http://url.here)
+You can find them in the Rackspace Cloud Control Panel.

 We're going to store your credentials in a config file.
 Create a file at `config/app_config.yml` and add the following to it, substituting your credentials.